Blended Family Adjustment

 The above issues can result in stress for specific family members or can affect everyone in the family.
 Signs that these issues are starting to take their toll include:

-- Excessive arguing or defiance
+- Excessive arguing

 - Physical altercations between new siblings